thaske/plmnist/project/README.md

 ```

 When using the `run` command, you can run the following flags, controlling the how the jobs are executed on the local machine (does not produce HPC job submission scripts):
  - `--parallel 2` : This only works this way when using `run`.
-This runs several jobs in parallel (2 in this case) at a time on the local machine, auto adjusting the time, CPU cores, etc., based on the total command selections.
+This runs several jobs in parallel (2 in this case) at a time on the local machine.
  - See the `signac` [documenation](https://docs.signac.io/en/latest/) for more information, features, and the [Project Command Line Interface](https://docs.signac.io/projects/flow/en/latest/project-cli.html).

 When using the `submit` command, you can run the following flags, controlling the how the jobs are submitted to the HPC: